web3toolz/gasprice-oracle/README.md

 ### Features

 * Top EVM Chains Support: Access gas price data from the most popular EVM-compatible blockchains.
 * Real-Time Data: Stay up-to-date with the latest gas prices, ensuring efficient and cost-effective transactions.
-See the full list of supported chains below.
 * Free Public API: Easy and open access for all developers.
 No API key required.

 # Getting Started